Facebook event page

 — The museum's Constitution Ave doors open at 6:45 p.m.

-— The LeRoy Neiman Jazz Cafe will have a stand open and serving light fare and drinks on the third floor
+— The LeRoy Neiman Jazz Cafe will be open and serving food and drinks on the first floor right across from the Warner Bros.
+Theater.

-— Only drinks are permitted in the Hall of Music; food must be consumed in the mezzanine area outside the Hall
+— Only drinks are permitted in the Warner Bros.
+Theater; food must be consumed prior to entering the Theater.

 Image credit: 52nd Street, New York, N.Y., circa 1948.
 William P. Gottlieb collection, Music Division, Library of Congress.